Five Ways to Show Client Appreciation

 How you treat your clients is what determines whether they return and what type of reviews they give.
 Your company’s customer service is what sets you apart from your competitors.
 Thus, showing your appreciation is vitally important.
 But how do we do this insightfully and competitively in today’s marketplace?

 Deliver a delicious treat.

 Whether it be pie, cookies, bread, chocolate, cake, or fruit, sending a thoughtful, delicious treat to your clients is a great way to show your appreciation.
 Investing a little extra time and money in our clients is a small sacrifice compared to what they contribute by giving us their business.
 Even better, we can send a person or two to personally deliver the gift.
 Moreover, this becomes a fun activity and serves as a break in routine for a few of our employees.
 If time or people are limited, companies such as Edible Arrangements, Nothing Bundt Cakes, and various other bakeries will deliver.

 Send a hand-written note.

 The art of handwriting letters may feel obsolete in today’s digital world.
 Nonetheless, we communicate intrinsic value to someone when we take the time to sit down and actually write a note.
 In reality, it takes far less time than we think it will.
 Writing a brief, but gracious, note only takes an average of one to two minutes.
 A hand-written thank-you can be one of the best ways to show our clients we appreciate them.

 Give away items of company merchandise.

-If your company has branded merchandise, select one or two items to place in a nice box and deliver to a client; but always remember to abide by all corporate policies.
-If your company does not have these, it may be worth the investment.
+If your company has branded merchandise, select one or two items to place in a nice box and deliver to a client; but always remember to abide strictly by corporate policies.
+If your company does not have branded merchandise, it may be worth the investment.
 Pens, highlighters, jotters, or notebooks are the best options because your clients can use them; and, besides practicality, branded gifts become marketing for your company as well.